What is trend analysis?

 The graph below explains trend analysis over a period for channel sales per country.
 Channels are based on four categories: Coupon, display ads, SEM, SEO.
 This graph is an example of a sales pattern that is analyzed on a month on month basis.
 The table shows the calculation of the mean to show the prediction of the trend for the coming months.
 The table is based on the sales figure for the last four months.

-Trend analysis in survey example:
+Trend analysis example:

 Trend analysis in market research